ucodery/ucodery-slides/slides/duality-of-python/slides.md

 layout: default
 ---

-# What is the role of type?
+# What is the role of type
 - creates new classes
 - retrieves what class created some object